exercism/elm/concepts/phantom-types/about.md

 In the definition of `Distance` above, `unit` is a free type parameter, not bound to any data in the type.
 We can also call this type a **phantom type**.

-It is surprisingly useful when we want to enforce constraints at compile type.
+It is surprisingly useful when we want to enforce constraints at compile time.
 For example, we want to make sure that we only add distances of the same unit.

 ```elm